-Python Runtime Installation for SQL Server 2019
+Python Runtime installation for SQL Server 2019

 Python integration with SQL Server 2019 brings the power of Python scripts directly into your database environment.
 However, setting up the Python custom runtime can sometimes be challenging, leading to frustrating error messages and roadblocks.